BloopAI/bloop/README.md

 Note that it is currently _not_ possible to run conversational GPT-4 search where bloop has been built from source (we're working on this).
 You can run regex searches and use code-navigation.

+If you encounter any index issues you can wipe the bloop cache and reindex.
+Instructions on how to do this on different platforms [are here](./apps/desktop/README.md).

 ## Contributing

 We welcome contributions big and small!
 Before jumping in please read [our contributors guide](./CONTRIBUTING.md) and [our code of conduct](./CODE_OF_CONDUCT.md).